flintlang/flint/docs/language_guide.md

 ### Structs as function arguments
-When struct values are passed as function arguments, they are passed _by value_ by default.
-That is, on function entry, a struct is copied in storage or memory (depending on whether it is a state property or a local variable).

 Structs can be passed _by reference_ using the *inout* keyword.
 The struct is then treated as an implicit reference to the value in the caller.

+Passing structs by value (copying the struct into storage or memory) is a planned feature.
+(See https://github.com/flintlang/flint/issues/133)

 ```
 func foo() {
   let s = S(8)
-  byValue(s) // s.x == 8
   byReference(s) // s.x == 10
+  // byValue(s) // s.x == 10 (modification not persistent in this scope)
 }

-func byValue(s: S) {
+func byReference(s: inout S) {
   s.x = 10
 }

+// currently unsupported:
-func byReference(s: inout S) {
+func byValue(s: S) {
-  s.x
+  s.x = 12
 }
 ```
 ---